Using Official ISC Packages for Kea

 1. Update quickly and efficiently directly from our repository, in one step, and skip the added step of downloading and building binaries locally;

 2. Get all the latest bug fixes and features immediately, without waiting for your OS distribution to pick up the changes and release them.
-We provide binary packages along with sources at the time of release (sometimes the binaries are posted a few hours later, but generally the same day).
+We provide binary packages along with sources at the time of each release (sometimes the binaries are posted a few hours later, but generally the same day).

 Supported Operating Systems

 ISC has created packages for what we think are the most popular operating systems for production DHCP servers.
-If your preferred operating system is not packaged, remember you can still build from our published sources.
+If your preferred operating system is not packaged, you can still build from our published sources.

 We provide the following types of packages: